Lucius Frederick Hubbard: As Governor

+Hubbard would win a landslide victory in the 1881 Minnesota gubernatorial election.

 Hubbard forcefully urged government intervention in public health, corrections, charities, railroads, agriculture, and commerce, and the legislature complied by increasing the state's regulatory and licensing powers.
+In 1885, he championed an act to build the Minnesota State Public School for Dependent and Neglected Children in the city of Owatonna.
 His second term lasted three years, in accordance with a state constitutional amendment to have state, county, and federal biennial elections all coincide.

+As governor, Hubbard had the power of the pardon.
+He would grant 215 pardons in his two terms, and received many appeals from convicts to be pardoned.
+Uniquely, he would sometimes pardon convicts for mostly serious crimes, including violent ones.
+He was also known to sometimes investigate cases himself.

+Later life

 He was a member of the Military Order of Foreign Wars, Military Order of the Loyal Legion of the United States and the Sons of the American Revolution.

 In 1887 Hubbard took over operations of yet another railroad.
 When America declared war against Spain in 1898, President William McKinley appointed the 62-year-old as a brigadier general of volunteers and asked him to oversee a military post in Florida.
 Two years later, Hubbard moved to St. Paul and then to Minneapolis, where he died at 77.
+He is buried in Oakwood Cemetery in Red Wing.

 Hubbard County, Minnesota is named after him.